Unity-Technologies/furioos-sdk-js/README.md

   <summary>
     <b>ON_SDK_MESSAGE</b>
     <p>
-       Bind a callback that will be called during your application sent you data.
+       Bind a callback that will be called while your application is sending you data.
        Data can be a String or an Object.
     </p>
   </summary>